CorelessXeon/MSE609-Group11-Project/readme.md

 -   ✅ Acquired the 2021 ATS health survey dataset.\
 -   ✅ Completed data cleaning workflow and scripts.\
 -   ✅ Successfully replicated descriptive statistics (Table 1).
+-   ✅ Replicated Appendix A1 (ordinal logistic regression) and documented discrepancies (Leila, Nov 2025).

 ### 3.2.
 Issues to Resolve

 -   🔹 Understand the methodological differences between the two data filtering strategies.\
 -   🔹 Compare and analyze the discrepancy between two modeling approaches (GLM vs. Ordinal Logistic).\
--   🔹 Identify why Kai’s regression results differ from the paper’s Appendix A1 table.\
+-   🔹 Communicate and summarize the documented differences between our models and the published Appendix A1 (see `docs/Gaps.md`).
 -   🔹 Optimize variable naming and file output structure.

 ### 3.3.
 Next Steps